Road Track and Trail LLC

 "I recently bought a snowmobile, and after only 300 miles i had a major breakdown.
 The snowmobile was brought back.
 Road Track and Trail stood behind the sale and reimbursed me for part of the repairs.
 They did not have to, but they did.
 I was very happy with this situation was handled."

 Here are two comments/reviews from a Facebook fan.
-We have over 900 fans total.
+We have more than 900 fans total.

 Stephanie - August 2012